Camino Law Logo Black

-When it comes to the safety and welfare of your child or children, we know you will do whatever is necessary to protect them from physical abuse, verbal abuse, domestic violence, and other related behaviors by a co-parent.
+When it comes to the safety and welfare of a child or children whom you love, whether you are a parent, aunt, uncle, grandparent or other caregiver, we know you will do whatever is necessary to protect them from physical abuse, verbal abuse, domestic violence, and other related behaviors.
+Substance Use Disorder (SUD) has disrupted millions of families in the US over the last two decades, and the disease affects the whole family, not just the addict.

-At Camino Law, we understand that if you are seeking an emergency custody order, you are likely experiencing stress, uncertainty, and confusion.
+At Camino Law, we understand that if you are concerned about a child whose caregiver is either in active addiction or unavailable, living in unsafe conditions or on the street, you are likely experiencing stress, uncertainty, and confusion.
 You are in the right place.
-We have helped parents secure emergency custody for their children in the direst of circumstances, and we are here to help you, too.
+We have helped parents and other caregivers secure emergency custody for children in the direst of circumstances, and we are here to help you, too.

 When Is Emergency Custody Granted?